 - You must attend again.
-Sutures will be removed unless there are any on the sole of the foot (these are taken out after 3 weeks). - You will not need a bandage, probably will not need the crutches and can get the foot wet providing the wound has healed satisfactorily.
+Sutures will be trimmed (or.less commonly removed if non-absobing) - You will not need a bandage, probably will not need the crutches and can get the foot wet providing the wound has healed satisfactorily.

 Between 2-6 weeks after surgery